 Don’t Believe These Common RV Inspection Myths!

 There are so many things to consider when you are buying a motorized or towable RV, of any class or size.
 It might seem to take forever before you finally find the RV that you believe is right for you – but once you do, don’t forget about the independent pre-purchase inspection!
 Whether a pop-up camper, a Class A motorhome, or anything in between, it’s one of the most important parts of the sales process.
 But, there is a lot of misinformation out there, so it’s important to have some guidance.
-Based on my four plus years in business as an NRVIA Certified-Level 2 RV inspector, an RVIA/RVDA registered tech, an owner of RVs for nearly 25 years and having performed inspections on all types, classes and sizes of RVs, here are what I believe to be some common myths about pre-purchase RV inspections:
+Based on my five plus years in business as an NRVIA Certified RV inspector, an RVIA/RVDA registered tech, an owner of RVs for over 25 years and having performed hundreds of inspections on all types, classes and sizes of RVs, here are what I believe to be some common myths about pre-purchase RV inspections:

 All RV Inspectors are the Same

 This could not be further from the truth!
 It might be logical to assume that every “RV inspector” will provide the same service, but that’s just not the case.
-When choosing an inspector, check to see if they are NRVIA Certified-Level 2, and perhaps even an RVIA/RVDA tech, as well.
-These certifications mean they have been trained to go above and beyond any minimum expectations of an inspection.
+When choosing an inspector, check to see if they are NRVIA Certified or NRVIA 'Master Certified' and perhaps even an RVIA/RVDA tech, as well.
+These certifications mean they have been trained to go above and beyond any minimum expectations of an inspection, and in the case of a MASTER Certified inspector, PROVEN to offer a high level of quality service .

 When choosing an inspector, always ask for a Points of Inspection list, so you will know ahead of time what the inspection will entail.
-Level 2 inspectors are also trained to pull fluid samples for lab analysis on the coolants, oils and transmission of the motorhome, tow vehicle or generator.
+NRVIA certified inspectors are also trained to pull fluid samples for lab analysis on the coolants, oils and transmission of the motorhome, tow vehicle or generator.
 For tips on selecting a qualified inspector, click here.

 Who is the NRVIA?
 The NRVIA (National Recreational Vehicle Inspectors Association) was established to provide increased awareness to the importance of quality RV inspections and to enhance the professionalism of RV inspectors.
 The mission of the NRVIA is to set and promote standards for recreational vehicle inspections and to develop a network of certified, professional RV inspectors across North America that have undergone a strict training, standardized testing and certification process to ensure that the end consumer is getting a quality inspection by a true professional bound by a strict Code of Ethics.[i]